Starias22/mongodb/notes.md

 #### Remove the first document matching a condition

-To remove the first student of 12  years old, use:
+* remove the first student of 12  years old:

 ````mongo
 db.student.remove({age:12},true)